-So if you’ve booked your CBT test with us in London or you just want to know what it entails, you’ve come to the right place.
+So if you’ve booked your CBT test with us or you just want to know what it entails, you’ve come to the right place.
 But we're not all talk, our very own Tom took his CBT training recently and has documented how it went, so have a read!
-It’s good to get an idea of what you’ll have to do on the day and the great news is, all the information you’ll need is included below!
+It’s good to get an idea of what you’ll have to do on the day and the great news is, all the information you’ll need is included below.
 Have a quick read, relax and remember; it’s not a test!

 1. Introduction and eye test:

 Before the training begins there are some basic checks you will have to undergo:

 This will involve an eye test.
 This isn’t designed to catch you out but you will have to read a number plate standing 20 meters away.
 If you usually wear glasses or contact lenses don’t worry.
 You can still wear these, just don’t forget them!

 Next up will be a short introduction from the instructor.
 They will go through the basics, what to expect from your day and what you will come out with.

 Finally before you go any further they will check you have the correct licence and paperwork (see more on that here) to get on the bike and go through the equipment you’ll need to get on a motorcycle.
 This will include some advice on what is best to wear.
 If you want to check this too, then have a quick read of our article here.